dbt-labs/dbt-utils/README.md

 This macro unions together an array of [Relations](https://docs.getdbt.com/docs/writing-code-in-dbt/class-reference/#relation), even when columns have differing orders in each Relation, and/or some columns are missing from some relations.
 Any columns exclusive to a subset of these relations will be filled with `null` where not present.
-An new column (`_dbt_source_relation`) is also added to indicate the source for each record.
+A new column (`_dbt_source_relation`) is also added to indicate the source for each record.

 **Usage:**